cidacslab/Mathematical-and-Statistical-Modeling-of-COVID19-in-Brazil/Reproducibility of published results/Evaluating the burden of COVID-19 in Bahia, Brazil: A modeling analysis of 14.8 million individuals/README.md

 * [References](#references)

 ## General info
-In this folder the reader can find the code used to produce the results in the manuscript (preprint [1]) entitled "Evaluating the burden of COVID-19 in Bahia, Brazil: A modeling analysis of 14.8 million individuals".
+In this folder the reader can find the code used to produce the results in the manuscript  entitled "Mathematical modelling of COVID-19 in 14.8 million individuals in Bahia, Brazil" (see also preprint [1]).

 ## Input data